 Are Wi-Fi USB adapters good?

 This depends largely on the type of adapter, the router, the PC, and even the distance between these elements.
-For some people, the best Wi-Fi adapter for gaming can only be in the form of a card with numerous external antennas.
+For some people, a decent Wi-Fi adapter for gaming can only be in the form of a card with numerous external antennas.
 Whether they’re right really depends on each individual case.